 Stop the Spread of Germs

 Help prevent the spread of respiratory diseased like COVID-19.
 Stay Safer at Home has been lifted.
-Brown County Board issue a State of Emergency until June 17 encouaraging people to be cautous and do everything they can to stop the spread of germs.
+Brown County Board issued a State of Emergency due to the Coronavirus until July 15.
+Public health recommendations include practicing social distancing and wearing a mask in public to stop the spread of germs.

 Persons over age 60 as well as persons with chronic health conditions at any age are at high risk for serious illness including death with the Coronavirus and should consider continuing to stay home and stay safe.
 See the link below on how you can stop the spread of germs.